Bounds on the minimum sound speed above neutron star densities: Bounds from pressure

 \section{Bounds from pressure}

-Stronger limits on $\cmin$ are possible by demanding the pressure of cold quark matter in the perturbative regime can be reached from $P_\tov$, the central pressure of the most massive NS.
-Model-independent lower and upper bounds on the pressure have long been known in the literature~\cite{Rhoades:1974fn,Koranda:1996jm,Lattimer:2000nx,Drischler:2020fvz,Drischler:2021bup}.
-Above an arbitrary density which we label $L$, the lowest (highest) and highest (lowest) pressures at any chemical potential (density) are given by the so-called maximally stiff and maximally soft EOSs respectively.
-They are depicted in blue and red in \cref{fig:demo} and are specified by
+Stronger limits on $\cmin$ are possible by demanding that the pressure of weakly-coupled quark matter $P_\pqcd$ can be reached from $P_\tov$, the central pressure of the most massive NS.
+Model-independent bounds on the pressure have been long known in the literature~\cite{Rhoades:1974fn,Koranda:1996jm,Lattimer:2000nx,Drischler:2020fvz,Drischler:2021bup,Komoltsev:2021jzg,Zhou:2023zrm}.
+Here, we extend these previously-known results to account for the effect of $\cmin$, and show that they place stringent constraints on $\cmin$.

-The onset density $\Delta n_{\onset}$ in the maximally stiff and the strength $\Delta n_\mathrm{PT}$ in the maximally soft constructions associated with $\cmin$ segments are uniquely determined by $M_\tov$ when employed to describe NS inner cores, or by the high-density boundary condition ($n_H$, $P_H$, $\mu_H$) when constraining the EOS between endpoints $L$ and $H$.
-In this section, \cref{eq:stiff,eq:soft} are used for the latter purpose, and the endpoints are taken to be the TOV and the pQCD points.
-While previous work~\cite{Drischler:2020fvz,Drischler:2021bup} focused on $\cmax$ assuming $\cmin=0$, our aim is to infer $\cmin$.

-The increment in pressure from $\mu_\tov$ to $\mu_\pqcd$ predicted by these limiting EOSs follows directly from the thermodynamic relation $\ud P/\ud \mu_B=n_B$, i.e., the areas beneath these EOSs in \cref{fig:demo}:
+Above an arbitrary point in the EOS, the highest pressure at any density, or equivalently the lowest pressure at any chemical potential, is given by the maximally stiff EOS \cref{eq:stiffNS}; The opposite limit, namely the lowest (highest) pressure at any density (chemical potential), follows from the so-called maximally soft EOS.
+For the purpose of constraining the EOS between TOV and pQCD points, the maximally soft EOS takes the form